Teenage Mutant Ninja Turtles: The Last Ronin: Plot

 Mikey catches up with April and meets her daughter, Casey Marie Jones, who is part of a small resistance movement and is training herself to fight the Foot Clan.
 As Mikey grapples with his feelings on the resistance movement, Casey Marie's inexperience, as well as his advancing mutation, Hiroto puts the entire city under Martial Law in order to wrestle more control over it, which forces Casey Marie to gather resistance forces to stage an assault on Baxter Stockman's Fortress to disable the technology used by the Foot Clan.
-April, Casey Marie, and Mikey get the remains of Professor Honeycutt to kill Stockman and send a power outage throughout the entire city.
+April, Casey Marie, and Mikey retrieve Professor Honeycutt's remains to kill Stockman and trigger a power outage throughout the city.

-The power outage causes a flood in the sewers that threatens to drown the resistance members and April.
-April reveals to Casey Marie that Casey is a mutant due to the former's extended exposure to the mutagen inside the turtles.
+The power outage causes a flood in the sewers, threatening to drown the resistance members and April.
+April reveals to Casey Marie that Casey is a mutant because of the former's prolonged exposure to the mutagen in the turtles.
 While Casey Marie tries to stop the flooding and rescue her mother, Mikey confronts Hiroto, who kills Karai and is now equipped with a special metal suit, and they both engage in a battle.
-They both land in the city outskirts, where Hiroto electrocutes himself to death and mortally injures Mikey, where Casey Marie and April bid farewell as he dies.
-While Mikey reunites with his brothers, Casey Jones, and Splinter in the afterlife, Casey Marie begins raising a new generation of mutant turtles to train them in the ways of ninjitsu.
+They both land in the city outskirts, where Hiroto electrocutes himself and mortally injures Mikey, prompting Casey Marie and April to bid him farewell as he dies.
+As Mikey reunites with his brothers, Casey Jones, and Splinter in the afterlife, Casey Marie begins raising a new generation of mutant turtles to train them in the ways of ninjitsu.